hertogp/stitch/_readme.md

 - a named stitch section in the doc's meta data
 - a stitch section named `defaults`

-Setting `dir` in a codeblock's attributes is then specific for that codeblock.
+Setting `dir` in a codeblock's attributes is specific for that codeblock.
 Mainly useful when debugging a particular defiant codeblock since it makes the artifact files easier to find/view.

-When set in a named stitch section in the meta data, it allows to store artifact files per type of tool used.
+When set in a named stitch section in the document's meta data, it allows to store artifact files per type of tool used.
 Useful if the document being processed uses multiple tools for various codeblocks.